 Underground and overhead utility facilities are located within the project limits.
-Utility adjustments are required for this construction project as noted below.
-Coordinate construction activities with a call to Diggers Hotline or a direct call to the utilities that have facilities in the area as required per state statute.
-Use caution to ensure the integrity of underground facilities and maintain code clearances from overhead facilities at all times.
+Utility adjustments are not required for this construction project as noted below.
+Coordinate construction activities with a call to Diggers Hotline or a direct call to the utilities that have facilities in the area as required per statutes.
+Use caution to ensure the integrity of underground facilities and maintain code clearances from overhead facilities always.